Who are the victims of the Texas school massacre?

-(NewsNation) — A 10-year-old boy, who was looking forward to a summer of swimming and a veteran teacher of more than 23 years are among the 21 people dead after an 18-year-old gunman open fired at Robb Elementary School in Uvalde, Texas on Tuesday.
+(NewsNation) — A 10-year-old boy, who was looking forward to a summer of swimming and a veteran teacher of more than 23 years are among the 21 people dead after an 18-year-old gunman open fire at Robb Elementary School in Uvalde, Texas on May 24.

-As of Wednesday morning, at least 19 students and two teachers have died.
+19 students and two teachers died.
 An additional 17 others were hurt and continue to receive care, according to the Texas Department of Public Safety.
-Texas Governor Greg Abbott said Wednesday their injuries were not life threatening.

 All of the victims were in the same fourth-grade classroom when the gunman barricaded himself inside and began shooting at the children and teachers, according to officials.